wmuth/Minesweeper-CSharp/README.md

 # Minesweeper-CSharp
-Minesweeper clone built in C# using Windows Forms
+Basic minesweeper game built in C# using Windows Forms